ONSdigital/blaise-integration-tests/README.md

 You should now be able to build and run the tests in Visual Studio.

+### Things for Mac developers to remember

+* When using Chocolatey to install packages, ensure you are running Powershell as Adminstrator:
+	- Search for Powershell in the Start menu
+	- Right click, and select 'Run as administrator'
+* After installing new packages, Visual Studio will need to be restarted before it will recognise new packages
+* Remember to save your files before trying to commit to Git.
+Pycharm saves automatically.
+JustSaying!

 ### Troubleshooting

+## Chocolatey

 After installing packages using Chocolatey, if you receive the following error when trying to execute package commands: